User Stories, Epics, Initiatives, And Themes

-In order to report your progress, follow the plan, and respond to change, you will need robust Agile project management tools such as user stories, epics, themes, and initiatives.
+To report your progress, follow the plan, and respond to change, you will need robust Agile project management tools such as user stories, epics, themes, and initiatives.

 What is the difference between epic, user stories, and tasks?
 How to differentiate Agile themes and initiatives?
-Who and why writes stories, epics, and the other essential Agile docs?
+Who and why writes stories, epics, and other essential Agile docs?
 High time to receive the answers!

 Introducing Stories, Epics, Initiatives, and Themes

 What are the stories and epics in Agile?
 What should we know about themes and initiatives?